Justin Bieber Describes Past Drug Use That Was So Bad His Security Would Check His Pulse

-Justin Bieber opened up about the struggles of being a young pop star and his past drug use, saying in a new interview with GQ magazine that his bodyguards would sneak into his room at night and check his pulse to make sure he was still alive.
+Justin Bieber opened up about the struggles of being a young pop star and his past drug use, saying in a new interview with GQ magazine that his bodyguards would sneak into his room at night and check his pulse to make sure he was still alive, NBC News reports.

 Bieber had a few brushes with the law and displayed some erratic behavior.
 The singer told the magazine that at times during his career, he yearned for a sense of normalcy.
 In one instance, he and his friend hid his passport in hopes that he could take some time off.